 - All students must register online using their myShelton account.
-(Dates of open web registration are published each semester in the Registration Guide and online.) - While Shelton State has many resources available for helping students make informed decisions regarding course selection and degree completion, it is ultimately the student's responsibility to ensure that all courses taken meet prerequisite requirements, are appropriate for the desired program of study, and meet the expectations of the desired transfer institution. - Grades are not mailed to students; they are available on each student's personal myShelton account.
+(Dates of open web registration are published online each semester). - While Shelton State has many resources available for helping students make informed decisions regarding course selection and degree completion, it is ultimately the student's responsibility to ensure all courses taken meet prerequisite requirements, are appropriate for the desired program of study, and meet the expectations of the desired transfer institution. - Grades are not mailed to students; they are available on each student's personal myShelton account.
 It is the responsibility of the student to check grades at the end of each semester and to be aware of the consequences of grade outcomes with regards to financial aid and program continuation.
 Students who wish to appeal a grade should consult the Grade Appeal Procedure.